Urs Hölzle

-Hölzle was elected a member of the National Academy of Engineering in 2013 for contributions to the design, operation, and energy efficiency of large-scale data centers.
+Urs Hölzle ([ˈʊrs ˈhœltslɛ]; born 1964) is a Swiss-American software engineer and technology executive.
+As Google's eighth employee and its first VP of Engineering, he has shaped much of Google's development processes and infrastructure, as well as its engineering culture.
+His most notable contributions include leading the development of fundamental cloud infrastructure such as energy-efficient data centers, distributed compute and storage systems, and software-defined networking.
+Until July 2023, he was the Senior Vice President of Technical Infrastructure and Google Fellow at Google.
+In July 2023, he transitioned to being a Google Fellow only.

 Career

-Before joining Google, Hölzle was an Associate Professor of Computer Science at University of California, Santa Barbara.
+Before joining Google, Hölzle was an associate professor of computer science at University of California, Santa Barbara.
 He received a master's degree in computer science from ETH Zurich in 1988 and was awarded a Fulbright scholarship that same year.
 In 1994, he earned a Ph.D. from Stanford University, where his research focused on programming languages and their efficient implementation.
 Via a startup founded by Hölzle, David Griswold, and Lars Bak (see Strongtalk), that work then evolved into a high-performance Java VM named HotSpot, acquired by Sun's JavaSoft unit in 1997 and from there became Sun's premier JVM implementation.

 In 1999 he joined Google and became its first Vice President of Engineering later that year and influenced Google's corporate and engineering culture.
 While he led various areas during the early years of the company, including operations, search, and Gmail, he is best known for his work leading the infrastructure systems underpinning Google's applications, and for their focus on both efficiency and scalability.
 With Jeff Dean and Luiz Barroso he designed the initial distributed architecture for Google.
 This work was recognized by the Association for Computing Machinery who named him a Fellow for the design, engineering and operation of energy efficient large-scale cloud computing systems.
 He is also credited for creating Google Gulp for April Fool's Day in 2005.